 MSC is committed to a safe and healthy environment for all CIVMARs; therefore, we offer medical services to all full-time employees.
-Services include: surgical and hospital services and supplies needed for treatment of an injury as well as transportation for obtaining care.
-We hope you will take advantage of the medical benefits available to you, and you will read below for additional information on medical services and processes.
+Read below for additional information on medical services and processes.

 Personal Medical Conditions

-CIVMARs are responsible for arranging treatment for routine and chronic conditions with their primary care provider.
-The Medical Services Officer (MSO) aboard ship is available for urgent medical needs and arranging Occupational Health examinations based on your position, but it does not serve as your primary care provider.
+CIVMARs are responsible for arranging treatment for routine and chronic conditions and non-work related injuries with their primary care provider or other civilian provider in their current location.
+The Medical Services Officer (MSO) aboard ship is available for urgent medical needs and arranging Occupational Health examinations based on your position, but they do not serve as your primary care provider.
 They do not treat or provide medications for any chronic medical condition.

 - Any chronic conditions such as high blood pressure, diabetes, thyroid disorders, cholesterol disorders, cardiac conditions, and cancer, are the CIVMAR’s responsibility and should be controlled well enough to not require follow-up evaluation more frequently than every six months.
-Conditions that require a follow-up evaluation more frequently (less than six months) may result in extended periods of being Not Fit For Duty (NFFD).
+Conditions that require a follow-up evaluation more frequently (less than six months) may result in extended periods of being Not Fit for Duty (NFFD).
 To ensure that chronic conditions remain controlled, CIVMARs must submit a Medical Summary Form completed by your medical provider approximately every six months to one year, depending on the condition.
 Medical Summary Form may be obtained from your MSO, the MSC medical offices via fax, or downloaded.
-The required information may also be on your own provider’s letterhead or narrative summary form, as long as it contains the information requested on the MSC Medical Summary Form, especially listing all current medications and follow-up requirements.
+The required information may also be on your own provider’s letterhead or narrative summary form, as long as it contains the information requested on the MSC Medical Summary Form, especially listing all current medications, any lab or other test results, and follow-up requirements.

 - Anyone required to take a prescription medication should have at least a six-month supply of the medication prior to sailing.
 Medications should be in carry-on bags, if flying overseas to a ship.
 DO NOT pack your medications in your checked luggage in case it gets lost.
 Relying on refills via mail is not recommended.
 MSC Medical may provide a letter which you can give to your doctor, pharmacy, or insurance company to try and help you obtain extra refills of medications needed for deployment.